 - The Greys in The X-Files are capable of incubating inside a human host that has been infected with Black Oil.
 When the hosts gets hot enough, the alien hatches into a long-clawed, violent creature that desires more heat.
 Eventually, it sheds its skin to become a "normal" grey alien.

-- The Vespiform can mate with a human thanks to phase-shifting capabilities.
+- Doctor Who: The Vespiform can mate with a human thanks to phase-shifting capabilities.
 Thanks to phase-shifting capabilities.

 - Dungeons & Dragons includes multiple examples, mostly among the Aberration creature type.